MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/tasks.md

     Creates a recurring task.

   - [Flag Mail Items from a Manager for Follow-Up](how-to-flag-mail-items-from-a-manager-for-follow-up.md)
-    Flags e-mail items that were received from the user’s manager for follow-up.
+    Flags email items that were received from the user’s manager for follow-up.

-## Related sections
+## See also

 [Calendar](calendar.md)